Talk

 • Thread: Messages grouped as replies to a parent message

-VoIPBIN supports different talk types for various communication needs.
+VoIPBIN supports different chat types for various communication needs.

 Private conversation between two agents.